Got-IT-Kai/pr-rule-bot/docs/adr/README.md

 - **Proposed:** Decision documented, awaiting implementation
 - **Accepted:** Decision approved and implemented in codebase
-- **Deferred to vX.X:** Decision postponed to future version with clear reasoning
 - **Deprecated:** Decision no longer relevant but kept for historical context
 - **Superseded:** Replaced by a newer ADR